Preventive & General Dentistry Guide

 Why Early Detection Matters

-Oral cancer caught in its early stages has a much higher survival rate.
-In contrast, late-stage cancer is far harder to treat.
-Fortunately, the mouth is easy to check.
-Therefore, regular visits to your dentist are often the best chance to spot changes before symptoms appear.
-Patients who smoke, drink often, or have had HPV exposure carry extra risk.
-As a result, these are the patients who gain the most from routine screening.
+Oral cancer that is identified in its early stages is associated with better treatment outcomes, while later-stage disease is generally harder to treat.
+The mouth is relatively easy to check, so regular visits to your dentist are often the best opportunity to spot changes early.
+Patients who smoke, drink frequently, or have had HPV exposure carry extra risk and tend to benefit most from routine screening.

 What Happens if We Find Something

 A suspicious finding does not mean cancer.
-In fact, most lesions turn out to be harmless.
-We explain clearly what we have seen.
-Also, we take photos for your record.
-If needed, we refer you for specialist review.
-Our clinic works with trusted oral surgery and pathology teams in the region.
-Above all, we coordinate any onward care before you fly home.
+Most lesions turn out to be harmless.
+We explain clearly what we have seen and take photos for your record.
+If needed, we refer you for specialist review, working with trusted oral surgery and pathology teams in the region, and we help coordinate any onward care before you travel home.

 Good Oral Hygiene Habits That Support Preventive Dentistry